Mac computer won't turn on after macOS Catalina/Mojave/High Sierra update

 Step 4: Choose Erase, complete name, format, scheme, and then click Erase to reformat it.

-Step 5: Return to macOS Utilities window in Recovery Mode, and select "Reinstall macOS".
+Step 5: Return to macOS Utilities window in macOS Recovery mode, and select "Reinstall macOS".

 Step 6: Choose the erased Mac hard disk and follow the wizard to complete the installation.